Creating Environments that Bring Out the Best in Employees

 As a measure for creating a workplace environment that provides job satisfaction, ITOCHU introduced a shower lounge on the third floor and a shower room on the second basement floor of the Tokyo Headquarters building in the summer of 2016.
 Employees who returned from business trips by early morning flight would say that the airport shower rooms were crowded and that they had to use external facilities (such as gyms and saunas) on their way to work.
 In response to this feedback, ITOCHU established these facilities in the Headquarters building so that employees who have returned from business trips are able to start working in comfort.

 The facilities are equipped with overhead showers, which warm up the body immediately, even in winter, and amenities (towels, hair driers, shampoo, and conditioner).
-A total of 250 employees have used these facilities in the nine months since they were opened.
+A total of 660 employees have used these facilities in a period of about 21 months since they were opened.
 The employees greatly appreciate the facilities, stating that they make it possible to work in comfort.